mebubo/gpted/README.md

 expanded = expand(batch, expander, stopping_criterion)
 ```

 TODO: Need a much better explanation of the expansion logic.
 Among other things, explain why we need to do it iteratively.
 Probably with diagrams.
+Explain why we use batches.

 ### Testing the `expand` logic